x1a7x/php/README.md

 2) /Adelia1 Pagination for main board added to /Adelia.
 This has to be the most features and security fit into a small tiny imageboard app, for real.
 This board is so nice and full featured that i will make a postgres version too in a while.
 I will work on the sqlite3 version a bit more and finish it up.
 The PostgreSQL version will be way better than the sqlite3 version.

-3)  /Adelia2  i took adelia1 and had ai make even more fixes-- this is the most advanced version so far- see the readme in the /Adelia2 directory
+3)  /Adelia2  i took adelia1 and had ai make even more fixes-- this is the most advanced version so far- see the readme in the /Adelia2 directory This is quite remarkable and so far the best imageboard ive ever seen that has the smallest code base.
+2 small php files and 1 css file basically give you the functionality of something like vichan.
+This is a superior codebase for sure- modern, easy to change anything.
+NOT having a front facing admin area is more secure- just have ai make you a .sh file to do admin functions or a seperate php script with admin features- it is incredibly easy.
+Also there are sqlite db editors where you can directly edit any post, which is its own form of admin area.